 - Writing an article for a groundwater-related publication — two points maximum (proof required)

-- Community services — one point for each presentation (talks, films, slide shows, etc., regarding the groundwater, industry)
+- Community service — one point for each presentation (talks, films, slideshows, etc., regarding the groundwater industry)

 - Documented attendance at industry safety meetings (OSHA, MSHA, initial or refresher training) — one point per hour, three points maximum per year

-An official CEP report form will be sent each year and points must be reported on the official forms.
+An official CEP report form will be sent each year and points must be reported on the official form.
 Newly certified individuals must report CEPs beginning the first calendar year following their initial certification.
-For example, If you earned your
+For example, if

 - Decertification is automatic if the annual renewal fee is not paid each year or if you do not submit the necessary CEPs or signed affidavit.